YosvanySS/ML_potential/README.md

 # ML_potential

+> [!NOTE]
-It's reading the database and creating input files for Quantum Espresso.
+> 'input_qe' is reading the database and creating input files for Quantum Espresso (QE) per each structure in the database.
-It's running QE and determining numerical parameters for the parallelization.
-Creating run files for submitting calculations to cluster.
+> It also creates a temporary bash repository to run QE in the local machine to determine the parameters of parallelization.
+> It creates two folders: 'local' and 'cluster'.
+In 'local' is run QE while in 'cluster' are placed the run files and inputs for running in the cluster.